Heinrich Eberbach

-Heinrich Eberbach (24 November 1895 – 13 July 1992) was a German general during World War II who commanded the 5th Panzer Army during the Allied invasion of Normandy.
+Heinrich Alfons Willy Eberbach (24 November 1895 – 13 July 1992) was a German general during World War II who commanded the 5th Panzer Army during the Allied invasion of Normandy.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.

 World War I and interwar years

 Heinrich Eberbach was born on 24 November 1895 in Stuttgart, in the German Empire.
-Eberbach graduated with his Abitur (university-preparatory high school diploma) on 30 June 1914.
+Eberbach graduated from Gymnasium with his Abitur (university-preparatory high school diploma) on 30 June 1914.
 On 1 July 1914, Eberbach joined the Army of Württemberg.
-With the outbreak of World War I, Eberbach's unit was deployed on the Western Front.
+With the outbreak of World War I, Eberbach's unit was deployed on the Western Front as part of the Imperial German Army.
 On 16 October 1914, Eberbach was wounded in his thigh by artillery shrapnel.
 In September 1915, Eberbach was severely wounded, losing part of his nose, and was taken prisoner of war by French forces.
-During the 1920s Eberbach was a police officer; in 1935 he joined the Wehrmacht.
-In 1938 Eberbach became commander of a Panzer regiment, in the newly formed 4th Panzer Division under General Georg-Hans Reinhardt.
+He was repatriated on 19 November 1919.
+During the 1920s, Eberbach was a police officer; in 1935 he joined the Wehrmacht.
+On 10 November 1938, Eberbach became commander of the Panzer-Regiment 35, in the newly formed 4th Panzer Division under General Georg-Hans Reinhardt.